mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 ## Origin

 _"How come you get to eat icecream on the couch and I don't"_ my kid asked.
-_"Because I have my Icecream Licence!"_ This was intended as a joke but lead to me outlining the key competencies you have to demonstrate to access this licence:
+_"Because I have my Icecream Licence!"_.
+This was intended as a joke but lead to me outlining the key competencies you have to demonstrate to access this licence:

 1. You don't spill icecream on the couch